 You may change the Payout Commencement Date within 30 days prior to commencement of payouts.
+The Annuity Commencement Date may not be earlier than 13 months after the Effective Date of the Contract.

 Periodic Withdrawals

 You may request that all or part of the Annuity Account Value be applied to a periodic withdrawal option.
 All requests for periodic withdrawals must be in writing.
 The amount applied to a periodic withdrawal is the Annuity Account Value, less Premium Tax, if any.